kravetsone/slidev-theme-elysia/README.md

 ---
 ```

-Start [Slidev](https://sli.dev/) and then it will prompt you to install the theme automatically or install via your's favorite package manager
+Start [Slidev](https://sli.dev/) and then it will prompt you to install the theme automatically or install via your's favorite package manager.

 ```bash
 npm install slidev-theme-elysia